 Decide how tall you want each roll.
 I generally cut the entire thing into half, cut those sections into half, then cut the remaining four sections into thirds.

 Now this part can be a little tricky since it depends on what kind of pan you have for this.
 You want to line a cake pan with parchment paper (technically this is optional, but it makes getting them out a hell of a lot cleaner).
 Put them into the pan so they will cook INTO each other a bit.
 This is how you keep the outside edges from drying out while cooking.
 Cook for 35 to 40 minutes.
 You want the tops to be getting a nice gold color.
 You don’t want to overcook these or it ruins the “Cinnabon effect”, but you also don’t want them raw on the inside.
 Use your best judgement.

 For the last 10 minutes that they’re cooking, toss all of the icing ingredients into a mixer and beat them to death.
-You want it airy.
 You want it fluffy.

 Take them out of the oven.
-While still very warm (not scalding hot) slather them down.
+While still very warm (not scalding hot) slather them down with the icing.
 If you want some extra credit, use a spoon to make sure it gets in the cracks.

 They also microwave up like champs (~15 seconds)!

 Updated and Modified: 1/22/2021